RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Experiments

 \textbf{External Knowledge Ablations.} To further assess the impact of external knowledge on model performance, we evaluate the model after progressively pruning the available databases and present our results in Figure \ref{fig: model analysis} (b).
-We observe the following: \textbf{1)} \emph{Model performance depends on external knowledge size}, validating the key role of the external knowledge to the framework. \textbf{2)} Interestingly, \emph{we do not observe any performance plateau}, indicating that further expanding the external knowledge could provide additional performance improvements. \textbf{3)} From the bar plots, \emph{i.e.,} ``No CT (No Captioning Tool)" and ``Use KG (Call Knowledge Graph Team)," we observe that as the amount of external knowledge grows, the planning team increasingly depends on it.
-This indicates that \proposed~actively leverages external knowledge more effectively during the decision-making process when such knowledge is more abundant.
-More analysis on external knowledge usage is given in Appendix \ref{app: additional external knowledge analysis}.
+We observe the following: \textbf{1)} \emph{Model performance depends on external knowledge size}, validating the key role of the external knowledge to the framework. \textbf{2)} Interestingly, \emph{we do not observe any performance plateau}, indicating that further expanding the external knowledge could provide additional performance improvements. \textbf{3)} From the bar plots, i.e., ``No CT (No Captioning Tool)" and ``Use KG (Call Knowledge Graph Team)", we observe that as the amount of external knowledge grows, the planning team increasingly depends on it.
+This indicates that \proposed~\emph{actively leverages external knowledge more effectively during the decision-making process when such knowledge is more abundant}.
+A more detailed analysis of how external knowledge is utilized and its impact on model performance is provided in Appendix \ref{app: additional external knowledge analysis}.